 - Sump Pump- If your home has a basement, be sure to test your sump pump to be confident that it is ready for the spring and summer rains.
 Just pour a bucket of water into the sump pit and see that the pump turns on automatically and removes the water so that you are not facing a surprise flood.

-- Drains- Knowing that you have a slow clearing drain now means that you are not going to be calling (806) 787-6501 in a few months for an emergency drain cleaning appointment.
-A Action Air & Plumbing pro can clean your drains at your convenience and eliminate the potential flood of nasty water in your home.
+- Drains- Knowing that you have a slow clearing drain now means that you are not going to be calling us in a few months for an emergency drain cleaning appointment.
+An Action Plumbing pro can clean your drains at your convenience and eliminate the potential flood of nasty water in your home.
 Turn on several faucets in sinks, tubs, and showers to make sure that your drains can handle that large amount of wastewater.
 Also, flush each toilet to make sure that it removes the waste, refills, and the water turns off correctly.

 - Faucets and Fixtures- While you are testing your drains, you can also be completing a quick check of all of your plumbing faucets and fixtures.
 Look for signs of scale build-up that can compromise a handle or valve, clogs in the screens, and make sure that each faucet turns off completely.
 Just one drop per second adds up to five gallons a day or nearly 2,000 gallons per year.
 Also, take a moment to inspect the water supply hose on each toilet for leaks or cracks if you missed that when checking the drains.